Fratoni-Mateus/Adventure-game/README.md

 # Adventure-game
-A python based text only adventure game
+A text-only python based adventure game with refactored code and function calls which makes it easy to read and understand.